faker-js/faker/README.md

 ### Individual Localization Packages

-faker.js supports incremental loading of locales.
+Faker supports incremental loading of locales.

 By default, requiring `faker` will include _all_ locale data.